-If you have osteoporosis, broken bones are a real possibility.
+If you have osteoporosis, your risk of broken bones is greatly increased.
 More than 1.5 million of them happen in the U.S. each year because of the disease.
 Even a minor fall can lead to a broken hip or pelvis.
 But if you get the right treatment quickly, you can get back on your feet and return to your regular activities.

 Treatment for a Broken Hip

 This is a serious injury, so it’s important to take quick action if it happens.
+You usually won't be able to walk and will find yourself in the hospital.
+The most common treatment is surgery.
 Most surgeries to fix a broken hip take place 1 to 3 days after the break.
 Fast treatment is important for a full recovery.

 It could take you several months to recover from a broken hip.
 You may need to be in the hospital or in a rehab facility until you can walk well again.